| BUYERS GUIDE

 all of whom list for 70-100-percent more money.

 The principal downside is, unfortunately, an important one: the engine.
-Haval has forced its two-litre, turbocharged petrol four to power the 2.2-tonnes-empty H9.
+Haval has used its two-litre, turbocharged petrol four to power the 2.2-tonnes-empty H9.

-There is a new diesel in the company’s engine range - the Great Wall GW4D20 two-litre, 140kW/ 410Nm turbo four – but it’s not available in the Haval range.
+There is a new diesel in the company’s engine lineup - the Great Wall GW4D20 two-litre, 140kW/ 410Nm turbo four – but it’s not available in the Haval range.

-The company has stated that it has no plans to fit a diesel engine and believes that the future of 'green' wagon engines is petrol-only, with petrol-hybrid powertrans on the near horizon.
+The company has stated that it has no plans to fit a diesel engine and believes that the future of 'green' wagon engines is petrol-only, with petrol-hybrid powertrains on the near horizon.
+We suspect they're on the right track, as diesel compliance becomes more difficult in the future.

 “The R&D experts at Haval have declared the future for the company is with turbocharged petrol engines,” said Haval Motors Australia chief marketing officer, Tim Smith.